-- self-care treatment is not successful
+- self-care treatment isn’t successful

-- there is any pain or cramping
+- you experience any pain or cramping

-- blood clots form frequently (phlebitis)
+- blood clots form frequently

 - ulcers or sores form